Ladies, we need to talk about your crotch. And my crotch. Because I feel your pain.

 A Note on Terminology

 For brevity I’ll be using terms like “women” and “female” to refer to people with vulvas, because this is what most readers are familiar with.
-However, I acknowledge that gender and physical anatomy are not always so closely correlated.
-For example, some people who identify as male have vulvas, and some who identify as female do not, and some people don’t identify as either male or female.
+However, I acknowledge that gender and physical anatomy are not always binary or correlated with each other.
 So to be clear: this article is for people with vulvas who ride bikes, and anyone else who finds it helpful.

 A Very Personal Survey

-As part of researching this post, I asked a few hundred female cyclists some very personal questions about their bodies, bikes, and experiences.
+As part of researching this article, I asked a few hundred female cyclists some very personal questions about their bodies, bikes, and experiences.
 The most helpful results from that survey are woven into the rest of this post.
 If you’d like to dive into the details, see the survey results here.

 Types of Bicycle Seat Pain